-AWARDS OPEN TO ASJA MEMBERS AND THE PUBLIC
+AWARDS OPEN TO ALL

-The Arlenes: Books and Articles That Make a Difference
+The Arlenes: Articles That Make a Difference

-The winning book or freelance article must have “made a difference” by inspiring positive action within a locale or community, society, or the world.
-In the past, the award has been given for articles or books that inspired readers to do such things as lobby for legislation or to form an advocacy group.
-Past winners also have stirred officials to launch an investigation, correct an injustice, or remove a hazard.
+ASJA member Howard Eisenberg established the Arlene Eisenberg Memorial Fund to honor his late wife, the author of What to Expect When You’re Expecting and other bestselling books that made a difference in the lives of mothers worldwide.
+Income generated by the fund allows ASJA to give monetary awards to winners of Arlenes, which are awarded annually for articles and once every three years for books.
+The winning book or freelance article must have “made a difference” by inspiring positive action within a locale or community; society; or the world.
+In the past, the award has been given for articles or books that inspired readers to do such things as lobby for legislation or form an advocacy group.
+Past winners have also stirred officials to launch an investigation, correct an injustice, or remove a hazard.

 The Arlene Article Award is presented annually for an article published within the prior two years.
-For 2016, eligible articles must have been published in 2014 or 2015.
+For 2021, eligible articles must have been published in 2019 or 2020.

-Published in the United States within the stated period
+- Published in the United States within the stated period

-Accompanied by documentation supporting the positive impact of the book or article.
+- Accompanied by documentation supporting the positive impact of the book or article.
 This may include evidence of media coverage, testimonials, or other public recognition.

 The Donald Robinson Memorial Award for Investigative Journalism